shouryadey/Localeai/README.md

 #### RESULTS :Load tested with Vegeta, Capable of processing 20-24 concurrent requests/s with timeouts of 60s
 #### IMPROVEMENTS:
 Further improvements can be made by having more servers with

 1)Load balancing

- 2) Instead of waiting for the response and showing timeout after a time interval ,we can also use an event triggered (event being a successful insertion in database) solution,where we can generate a SMS response to the user whenever a data is inserted in the database.
+2)Instead of waiting for the response and showing timeout after a time interval ,we can also use an event triggered (event being a successful insertion in database) solution,where we can generate a SMS response to the user whenever a data is inserted in the database.